• Skip to primary navigation

 Peel and cube the Russet potatoes into 1-1½" cubes and add to the inner pot.
 Add just enough water to almost cover them.
 I used 3 cups for 3 pounds of potatoes, but that could vary for you.

-Add 1 tsp of fine grind sea salt to the water and potatoes and stir.
+Add 1 teaspoon of fine grind sea salt to the water and potatoes and stir.
 Put the pressure lid on and pressure cook on high for 5 minutes.
 Allow the pot to natural release for 5 minutes and then release the remaining pressure by turning the valve to vent.

 While the potatoes are cooking warm the butter and cream or half and half in the microwave or on the stove.
 You want the cream or half and half to be very warm, but not boiling.